 - Enrollment Forms, Waiver Form

 - Plan Options

 Health Insurance Subsidy

-The subsidy program is offered to students who meet all criteria listed below on the payment subsidy date:
+The subsidy program is offered to graduate students who meet ALL the criteria listed below on the payment subsidy date.
+PLEASE READ CAREFULLY.

-- Receiving assistantship or fellowship payments through the university payroll system
+- Receiving a graduate assistantship with an appointment of at least 10 hours/week or graduate fellowship paid through the university payroll system AND

-- Have paid their Lehigh injury and sickness insurance premium in full or are signed up for payroll deduction of premiums
+- Has paid their Lehigh student health insurance premium in full by the time the subsidy is paid out or has signed up for the payroll deductions of premiums.

 Looking for more information on the Ph.D. in Business and Economics Program at Lehigh?
 Please fill out the form below and we'll send you information on academics, upcoming events and more.